GeoffreyOlweny/Microbiome-HLM-study/README.md

 data/: Directory containing raw and processed data. scripts/: Directory with R scripts for data processing, analysis, and visualization. results/: Directory where analysis outputs, such as plots and tables, are stored.
-README.md: This file, providing an overview of the repository.
+README.md: This file, provides an overview of the repository.

 License
 This repository is licensed under the MIT License.
 See the LICENSE file for more details.